Our Boarding Community

 Whilst we have a number of military families at the school, they form a small proportion of our community (between 8-10%), meaning that your children will have a wide circle of friends, not just those on the same “patch” as you!

-Generous bursaries are available for military families, subject to means testing, in addition to the CEA allowance so that a Sandroyd education is affordable.
+Bursaries are available for military families, subject to means testing, so that a Sandroyd education is affordable.
 If such assistance is required, please discuss this with the Headmaster when you visit us.

 We fully understand that for the majority of foreign parents, the primary aim of sending their child/ren to a UK boarding school is to enhance their English language skills whilst also experiencing the British culture.
 As such, we have strict quotas on the number of children of any single nationality, both in a single year group and in the school as a whole, to ensure that they are given maximum immersion.
 This means that at weekends when the day children go home, the school continues to be predominantly filled with British children, ideal for both our ex-pat families and the foreign children alike.